WillHua127/GENzyme/README.md

 ## License
-No Commercial use of either the model nor generated data, details to be found in license.md.
+No Commercial use of either the model nor generated data, details to be found in LICENSE.